-Hist story

-Nar me

-Add dress

-Ema nail

-l wi rish to choose papers as follows:
+I wish to choose papers as follows:

-1. History of the British Isles.
+- 1. History of the British Isles.
 Please select one of the following seven options:

-(i) 300-1100
+- (i) 300-1100

 (ii) 1000-1330

 (iii) 1330-1550

 (iv) 1500-1700

 (v) 1685-1848

 (vi) 1830-1951

-2. Historical Methods
+- 2. Historical Methods

-(a) Please select one of the following:
+- Please select one of the following:

 Foreign Texts

 Approaches to History

 Historiography: Tacitus to Weber

-(b) If you have chosen Foreign Texts, please select the language you will offer:
+- (b) If you have chosen Foreign Texts, please select the language you will offer:

-Classical Greek French Russian

-Latin Italian German Spanish
+Classic al Greek French Russian Latin Italian German Spanish

-(c) If you have chosen Approaches, please indicate which two options you would prefer study: to
+(c) If you have chosen Approaches, please indicate which two options you would prefer to study:

-Anthropology and History

-Economics and History Gender and History Sociology and History
+Anthropology and History Archaeology and History Art and History Economics and History Gender and History Sociology and History

-HISTORY AT ST EDMUND HALL
+HISTORY AND JOINT SCHOOLS AT ST EDMUND HALL